-The minimum wages within the private sector, which are set by private sector councils, vary widely with those working in lower paid industries such as cosmetology and hairdressing receiving between R1,809–4,749, while those employed in the metal and engineering sector get paid between R3,992–12,687 per month.
+The minimum wages vary widely within the private sector, where private sector councils set the standards.
+Those employed in lower-paid industries such as cosmetology and hairdressing earn between R1,809–R4,749.
+Conversely, those employed in the metal and engineering sector earn between R3,992–R12,687 per month.

-Some of the sectors that have set sectoral wages include the following: domestic work/contract cleaning, private security, forestry, wholesale and retail, hospitality, agriculture, taxi, learnership (a special form of apprenticeship), hospitality, metal and engineering, pharmaceuticals and petroleum industries.
+Some of the sectors that have set sectoral wages include the following: domestic work/contract cleaning, private security, forestry, wholesale and retail, hospitality, agriculture, taxi, learnership (a special form of apprenticeship), hospitality, metal and engineering, pharmaceuticals, and petroleum industries.

 You can find the most up-to-date minimum wage information for specific sectors and areas of South Africa on the MyWage website.